Yzhonghua/FileSearchEngineMirror/README.md

 - some node struct definition can be import to many .c files.
 - keep hiding from the use as put them in .c
 - reduce unnecessary re-compile rather than put then in .h

+an example: unittest can peek into the header_priv.h, inside the implementation to verify correctness.